 - If node v receives the message first from node u, then node v calls node u parent.
-This parent relation defines a spanning tree T. If the flooding algorithm is executed in a synchronous system, then T is a breadth-first search spanning tree (with respect to the root). - ullet More interestingly, also in asynchronous systems the flooding algorithm terminates after R time units, R being the radius of the source.
+This parent relation defines a spanning tree T. If the flooding algorithm is executed in a synchronous system, then T is a breadth-first search spanning tree (with respect to the root). - More interestingly, also in asynchronous systems the flooding algorithm terminates after R time units, R being the radius of the source.
 However, the constructed spanning tree may not be a breadth-first search spanning tree.

-2.2 Convergecast
+3.2 Convergecast

-Converge cast is the same as broadcast, just reversed: Instead of a root sending a message to all other nodes, all other nodes send information to a root (starting from the leaves, i.e., the tree T is known).
-The simplest converge cast algorithm is the echo algorithm:
+Convergecast is the same as broadcast, just reversed: Instead of a root sending a message to all other nodes, all other nodes send information to a root.
+The simplest convergecast algorithm is the echo algorithm: